-- You can attend the Leader’s Training Course (LTC) or Basic Training before you begin your junior year and then register for the junior army courses, MSL 301 in the fall and MSL 302 in the spring
+- You can attend Basic Camp at Fort Knox, Kentucky, or Basic Training before you begin your junior year.
+You can then register for the junior Army courses, MSL 301 in the fall and MSL 302 in the spring.

-- Alternate Entry Option.
-You contractually agree to attend LTC after your junior year and the Leader Development and Assessment Course (LDAC) after your senior year.
-You will register for the junior army courses, MSL 301 in the fall and MSL 302 in the spring, your junior year
+- Alternate Entry Option: You contractually agree to attend Basic Camp after your junior year and Advanced Camp after your senior year.
+You will register for the junior army courses, MSL 301 in the fall and MSL 302 in the spring, for your junior year.

 - Accelerated Cadet Commissioning Training (ACCT).
-Highly qualified persons will skip LTC and instead complete the ACCT training program and register for the junior army courses, MSL 301 in the fall and MSL 302 in the spring
+Highly qualified persons will skip Basic Camp and instead complete the ACCT training program and register for the junior army courses, MSL 301 in the fall and MSL 302 in the spring.

 2, 3, 4 Year Scholarships: